Loading lesson…

 If you want to be an ML engineer: In high school, take AP Calculus BC, AP Statistics, and AP CS.
 In college, major in CS or math with a heavy ML track; take ML theory, not just Coursera.
 A master's or PhD opens frontier-lab roles, but strong portfolio work beats credentials in industry.
 Build on Hugging Face.
 Reproduce a paper.
 Fine-tune something small and write about what you learned.
 Compensation is the highest in engineering — frontier labs start new grads at $300k+ in 2026 — but the field moves fast.
 Expect to relearn the stack every 18 months and love it.

-What is the core idea behind "ML Engineer in 2026: You Build the Tools Everyone Else Uses"?
+What is the main idea of "ML Engineer in 2026: You Build the Tools Everyone Else Uses"?

-Which best describes the scope of "ML Engineer in 2026: You Build the Tools Everyone Else Uses"?
+Which action would help you apply "ML Engineer in 2026: You Build the Tools Everyone Else Uses" responsibly?